sancarn/Extended_MapBasic/README.md

 ![Logo](/EMB_Head.png)

 This is an Open Source project.
 We are developing a powerful extension for Pitney Bowes' MapBasic Language.
-The Extended MapBasic Language can be passed through this transpiler which will turn the new code into native MapBasic code.
+The Extended MapBasic Language can be passed through this transpiler to turn it into native MapBasic code.
 From here it will be compiled into executable MBX files or an executable .exe file.

 The Extended MapBasic Language will include features such as: